-Fire Blankets and fire extinguishers must be located at least 1m away from stoves, cook tops similar appliances.
-Where there is only a single exit path from the kitchen, they shall be located so that they are accessible from the exit point of the kitchen without passing the cooking appliances.
+Fire Blankets and fire extinguishers must be located at least 1m away from stoves, cook tops or other similar appliances.
+Where there is only a single exit path from the kitchen, they must be located so that they are accessible from the exit point without passing the cooking appliances.